-The East Brookfield Water Department owns, maintains, and preforms routine inspections of Zone 1.
-Zone 1 has a radius of 400' surrounding the public water supply wellhead.
+The East Brookfield Water Department owns, maintains and inspects zone 1.

+Zone 1 has the radius of 400' surrounding the public water supply wellhead.

 MassDEP has prepared a Source Water Assessment Program (SWAP) Report for the water supply source(s) serving this water system.
 The SWAP Report assesses the susceptibility of public water supplies.